jaythad13/Mathematikezettelkasten/Simplicial homology and random walks --- math-145/notes/Homology in the plane.md

 We want to show that $\mathrm{B}_{1}$ is all of the kernel (of the lift) and thus, that $w$ is injective.
 Suppose $w \gamma = 0$.
 Then we can freely subdivide any edge of $\gamma$ without changing winding whether it is a boundary or not since $[\mathbf{a}, \mathbf{m}, \mathbf{b}]$ with boundary $\partial [\mathbf{a}, \mathbf{m}, \mathbf{b}] = [\mathbf{a}, \mathbf{m}] + [\mathbf{m}, \mathbf{b}] - [\mathbf{a}, \mathbf{b}]$ can just be added to a $2$-chain with $[\mathbf{a}, \mathbf{b}]$ in its boundary.

 By subdividing so small it doesn't matter and looking at right angled triangles, we can assume all edges of $\gamma$ to be horizontal or vertical.
-Further, by [[Simplicial homology and graph theory --- math-145/attachments/homework/hw 4/hw 4.pdf#page=4|the homework]] we can add $2$-chains to reorient our edges so that all horizontal edges go right and vertical edges go up.
+Further, by [[Simplicial homology and random walks --- math-145/attachments/homework/hw 4/hw 4.pdf#page=4|the homework]] we can add $2$-chains to reorient our edges so that all horizontal edges go right and vertical edges go up.
 By dividing fine enough, we have that $\gamma$ consists of edges on a grid.

-From here the proof that $w$ is injective is a slow process of pushing $\gamma$ to $0$. [[Simplicial homology and graph theory --- math-145/attachments/texts/MATH 145 notes.pdf#page=49|See notes]].
+From here the proof that $w$ is injective is a slow process of pushing $\gamma$ to $0$. [[Simplicial homology and random walks --- math-145/attachments/texts/MATH 145 notes.pdf#page=49|See notes]].

 We can show that this is surjective by picking disjoint discs around each $\mathbf{x}_{k}$ and choosing $\gamma_{k}$ that winds around each $\mathbf{x}_{k}$ once inside the disc.
 For each $k$th standard basis vector $\mathbf{e}_{k}$, we have $w \gamma_{k} = \mathbf{e}_{k}$.